 Therapy for depression

-depression POC therapists in Los Angeles, Pasadena, & across California & washington
+therapists for depression in Los Angeles, Pasadena, & across California & washington

 When you think of depression, you might imagine it as an overwhelming, all-encompassing feeling of sadness or hopelessness.
 While depression can certainly be intense and debilitating, it can also manifest in more nuanced and subtle ways.
 At Oak and Stone Therapy, we are trained to assess the sometimes not-so-obvious ways that depression affects your life especially if you are a person of color, a victim of trauma, or someone who is used to presenting a better version of yourself to others because of your lived experiences.